pramodbhadana/Kent-s-Beginner-Guide-to-React/README.md

 1. To stop user from even entering wrong kind of inout, we can make use of value prop and provide the input state directly on the element.

+#### Lesson 22 : Using React Error Boundaries to handle errors in React Components

+1. In case of an unhandled error in React, the whole UI crashes.
+React gives a stack trace to identify what caused the problem.
+The concept of ErrorBoundary comes to the rescue in these cases to help catch, stop the propogation of error and help in providing meaningful error message to the user.
+2. An ErrorBoundary is essentially a class component which intercepts the error coming from its children elements and then render something else in that case.
+3. Again using the component driven structure of React, we can make a custom fallback component.
+Using different fallback components with a single general ErrorBoundary, we can render different Fallback UIs at diffrent situations.
+4. React-error-boundary is a npm package that already ships a pretty robust ErrorBoundary component, we just have to provide a fallback component.
+5. The position of an ErrorBoundary component makes a real impact.
+Recommended approach is to have different fallback components at different positions to report useful information to the user.